Transfer-Function Approach to Substrate-Enhanced Diffraction Tomography: Numerical validation

-After inversion, three recovered bands are assembled into the 3D Fourier spectrum.
-Figure~\ref{fig:SimulationRecon}(a) shows the $k_x$–$k_z$ cross-section, while the $k_x=0.5k_m$ slice on the right confirms the axial KK relation of the recovered spectrum.
+In the substrate-enhanced geometry, three recovered bands are assembled into the 3D Fourier spectrum after inversion.
+Figure~\ref{fig:SimulationRecon}(d) shows the $k_x$–$k_z$ cross-section of the logarithmic Fourier spectrum, while the $k_x=0.5k_m$ slice on the right confirms the axial KK relation of the recovered spectrum.

 Because the spectrum is non-Hermitian, regions symmetric about the axial frequency $k_z$ must be combined to decouple phase and absorption.
-For the FS band, centered at zero frequency with support inherently symmetric about $k_z=0$, this symmetry alone suffices for decoupling.
-By contrast, BS bands occupy two distinct high-frequency regions symmetric about the $k_z$ axis; both must be combined to achieve decoupling, with their real and imaginary parts in real space encoding high-$k_z$ phase and absorption, respectively.
+For the FS band, centered at zero frequency with support inherently symmetric about $k_z=0$, this symmetry alone suffices for decoupling, corresponding to $\Delta\epsilon_{\text{FS}}$ in real space.
+By contrast, BS bands occupy two distinct high-frequency regions symmetric about the $k_z$ axis in substrate-enhanced geometry; both must be combined to achieve decoupling, with their real and imaginary parts ($\text{Re}\,\Delta\epsilon_{\text{BS}}$ and $\text{Im}\,\Delta\epsilon_{\text{BS}}$) in real space encoding high-$k_z$ phase and absorption, respectively.
 The spectral gap between two BS bands introduces oscillations in $z$-profiles.
-To obtain smooth BS $z$-profiles, a single BS band is isolated, and its magnitude gives the oscillation envelope.
-Accordingly, a single BS band is used for $z$-profiles, whereas both bands are combined for $x$–$y$ cross-sections.
-Figure~\ref{fig:SimulationRecon}(b) shows the reconstructed $x$–$z$ cross-sections from the FS band and the top BS band.
-Since the spectra obey the axial KK relation along $k_z$, both $\Delta\epsilon_{\mathrm{FS}}$ and $\Delta\epsilon_{\mathrm{BS}}$ are confined to the upper half-space ($z<0$); for clarity, the $z>0$ regions are truncated in the figure (dashed lines).
+To obtain smooth BS $z$-profiles, a single BS band is isolated, and its magnitude, $|\Delta\epsilon_{\text{BS, sb}}|$, gives the oscillation envelope.
+Accordingly, a single BS band is used for $z$-profiles, whereas both bands are combined for phase-absorption decoupling or for $x$–$y$ cross-sections.
+In contrast, the reflection-only geometry without the substrate accesses only a single BS band [Fig.~\ref{fig:SimulationRecon}(b)] and therefore cannot separate the phase and absorption contributions in the reconstruction.